fanzhang-crypto/cympl-language/README.md

 ### Pre-requisites
 - [Install GraalVM](https://www.graalvm.org/docs/getting-started/#install-graalvm)
 The cli module needs graalvm compiler to be built into native executable.
-To install GraalVM on macOS or Linux, I recommend using SDKMAN!.
+To install GraalVM on macOS or Linux, SDKMAN! is recommended.
 Get SDKMAN! from [sdkman.io](https://sdkman.io/) and install the Liberica GraalVM distribution by using the following commands:
 ```shell
 $ sdk install java 22.3.r17-nik